LUGGAGE RELEVANT INFORMATION

 TAP Portugal Airlines: 21″ x 15″ x 8″ & 17 pounds (55 cm x 40 cm x 20 cm & 8 kg)

-It is essential, as we said before, that you take into account the airline restrictions to avoid having your baggage removed before boarding the plane and having to pay the check-in fee.
+It is essential, as we said before, that you take into account the airline restrictions to avoid having your baggage removed before boarding and paying the check-in fee.

-Baggage is a crucial part of your travel.
+Your baggage is a crucial part of your trip.
 You need something sturdy, reliable, and that will last through many flights, train rides, and transfers through pavement, cobblestone, or dirt.
 Especially if you travel with kids!
 While there have been many innovations when it comes to baggage design and material, a big debate surrounds the wheel: spinner or roller?
-There are many types of bagges out there.
-That’s why it is recommended to do a little research to compare different options and discover what type of suitcase meets your needs.
+There are many types of bags out there.
+That’s why we recommend to do a little research to compare different options and discover what type of suitcase meets your needs.

-Having, or not having, the right baggage on a family trip can make a significant difference, especially if your family travels frequently, or on itineraries that involve multiple transitions.
-While you can just stuff all the kids’ stuff in any old bag, you may regret that choice as you transform into a human pack mule going through the airport, city streets, etc. Family baggage selections are truly right up there in the pre-trip planning priorities along with mapping routes, figuring out the itinerary and researching destinations.
-Choosing the right case for your children will give more packing space, and will entertain your kids.
+Having or not having the right baggage on a family trip can make a significant difference, especially if your family travels frequently, or on itineraries that involve multiple transitions.
+While you can just fit all the kids’ stuff in any old bag, you may regret that choice as you become a human pack mule going through the airport, city streets, etc. Family baggage selections are one of the pre-trip planning priorities along with mapping routes, figuring out the itinerary and researching destinations.
+Choosing the right case for your children will save you more packing space, and will entertain your kids.
 Actually, children enjoy carrying their own bags, since this gives them a sense of rensponsibility.

-How to choose the best suitcase for a kid
+How to choose the best travel suitcase for a kid

 If you want to buy a case for your children, there are some factor you should consider first.

 - Age.
 Age is a crucial factor, since it influences the weight that the kid can carry.
-It is not recommendable that children under 3 years old carry their luggage, unless is a really small and light backpack.
+It is not recommended that children under 3 years old carry their own luggage, unless it is a really small and light backpack.
 From 3 years-old on, children can start carrying their things.
 Consider your children’s height, weight and strenght before making your choice.

 - Soft vs Hard-shell.
-Just like any other adult suitcase, children’s cases may be made of different materiales.
-Soft grips are a great option for kids, since they’re ligher and easier to handle.
-Their con is probably their useful life.
+Just like any other adult suitcase, children’s cases may be made of different materials.
+Soft grips are a great option for kids, since they’re lighter and easier to handle.
+Their con is probably their short useful life.
 But since kids grow up quickly, this shouldn’t become an issue.

 - Design.
-If you’re buying a suitcase for your kid, it’s important that he/she is involved in the process.
-And this is where design joins the scene.
-Kids baggages have plenty of different designs – colorful, with animal shapes, or with the images of their favorite cartoons.
-Let your kid be involved in the buying process and he/she will love carry his own case.
+If you’re buying a suitcase for your kid, it’s important that they are involved in the process.
+And this is where design takes part.
+Kids baggage has plenty of different designs – colorful, with animal shapes, or with the images of their favorite cartoons.
+Let your kid be involved in the buying process and they will love to carry their own case.

-Didn’t you do the math right and now you’ve got an extra baggage?
-Add the baggage you need in your reservation and do not leave anything at home.
+Didn’t you do the maths right and now you have got a lot of extra things to pack?
+Add the baggage you need in your reservation and don’t leave anything at home.

 The price of checked bags varies depending on the country of origin, destination and season.
-If you have any doubts or if you just want to make sure you’re baggage is good to go, we recommend you to check the airlines’ restrictions on extra luggage.
-This way you’ll be safe and sound, and you’ll be able to carry everything you need.
+If you have any doubts or if you just want to make sure you’re carry-on luggage is good to go, we recommend you to check the airlines’ restrictions on extra luggage.
+This will give you some piece of mind to carry everything you need.

 LASTEST LUGGAGE REVIEWS